 Bisimulations Meet PCTL Equivalences for Probabilistic Automata

 Abstract.
-Probabilistic automata (PAs) have been successfully applied in formal verification of concurrent and stochastic systems.
-Efficient model checking algorithms have been studied, where the most often used logics for expressing properties are based on probabilistic computation tree logic (PCTL) and its extension PCTL^*.
-Various behavioral equivalences are proposed, as a powerful tool for abstraction and compositional minimization for PAs.
-Unfortunately, the equivalences are well-known to be sound, but not complete with respect to the logical equivalences induced by PCTL or PCTL^*.
-The desire of a both sound and complete behavioral equivalence has been pointed out by Segala in 1995, but remains open throughout the years.
-In this paper we introduce novel notions of strong bisimulation relations, which characterize PCTL and PCTL^* exactly.
-We extend weak bisimulations that characterize PCTL and PCTL^* without next operator, respectively.
-Further, we also extend the framework to simulation preorders.
-Thus, our paper bridges the gap between logical and behavioral equivalences and preorders in this setting.
+Probabilistic automata (PA) have been successfully applied in the formal verification of concurrent and stochastic systems.
+Efficient model checking algorithms have been studied, where the most often used logics for expressing properties are based on PCTL and its extension PCTL^* .
+Various behavioral equivalences are proposed for PAs, as a powerful tool for abstraction and compositional minimization for PAs.
+Unfortunately, the behavioral equivalences are well-known to be strictly stronger than the logical equivalences induced by PCTL or PCTL^*.
+This paper introduces novel notions of strong bisimulation relations, which characterizes PCTL and PCTL^* exactly.
+We also extend weak bisimulations characterizing PCTL and PCTL^* without next operator, respectively.
+Thus, our paper bridges the gap between logical and behavioral equivalences in this setting.